Chickney

 Chickney is a village and civil parish near Broxted and southwest of Thaxted, in Uttlesford, Essex, England.
 The parish borders Broxted, Debden, Henham and Thaxted.
-Chickney just has a parish meeting, there is no parish council.
-In 2001 the parish had a population of 38.
+At the 2021 census the parish had a population of 44.
+Due to its small size, Chickney has a parish meeting which can be attended by all residents rather than an elected parish council.

 Landmarks

-There are 10 listed buildings in Chickney.
+There are 10 listed buildings in the parish.
 Chickney has a church called St Mary's Church which is Grade I listed and is a redundant church in the care of the Churches Conservation Trust.
 Sibleys railway station in the parish closed in 1953.

 History

-The name origin of Chickney is Uncertain.
-It could mean 'Chicken island' or possibly, 'Cicca's island'.
+The name origin of Chickney is uncertain.
+It could mean 'Chicken Island' or possibly, 'Cicca's Island'.
 Chickney was recorded in the Domesday Book as Cicchenai.